Are Flushable Wipes to Blame for Septic System Failure?

 Wipe manufacturers adamantly deny these claims.
 Kimberly-Clark, for example, says the company conducted extensive research before bringing the product to market, even using a “slosh box” to stimulate the wipe’s journey through the sewer system.

 As reported by The Consumerist, the company issues a statement saying, “When used as directed, our wipes clear properly maintained toilets, drainlines, sewers and pumps, and are compatible with on-site septic and municipal treatment.”
 In effect, Kimberly-Clark is implying that if the wipes don’t flush, it could be the consumers’ fault for failing to maintain their plumbing and septic system.

 It’s not just consumers that are facing plumbing problems because of flushable wipes. "“There is an enormous cost to wastewater system clogs.
 Fatbergs and other clogs caused by wipes can cost millions associated with sewer backup cleanup, clog removal, and equipment repair each year, and ultimately, utilities have to pass on this cost to customers through their water bills,” said Dadgostar.
 Despite manufacturers' claims otherwise, wipes are increasingly connected to toilet clogs and septic problems.

 Hygienic Cleansing Lotion Safe & Effective Flushable Wipe Alternative

-Hygienic cleansing lotion such as Soothe ‘n Wipe is a safe, effective flushable wipe alternative that won’t cause toilet clogs or septic system failure.
+An effective flushable wipe alternative is a hygienic cleansing lotion such as Soothe ‘n Wipe.
+It's safe, helps you soften your toilet paper and won’t cause toilet clogs or septic system failure.
 Hygienic cleansing lotion offers all the cooling, soothing benefits of flushable wipes without leaving behind a mess.

 Have you had a toilet clog or sewer problem from flushable wipes?
 Share your experience below.